delta-crew/sana.protocol_hub.api/README.md

 # Sana Protocol Hub - API
 The home of the Sana Protocol Hub backend API.
 Written in Python 3 using the Falcon framework, with SQLAlchemy and marshmallow.
+The API responses follow the JSend structure defined [here](https://labs.omniti.com/labs/jsend).

 ## Running in development
 ```